Efficient Stackelberg Strategies for Finitely Repeated Games

-\begin{definition}[Approximate Stackelberg $\Gpa$] For some $c > 0$, we say that a leader $\Gpa$ $\pol$ obtaining a payoff of $p$ against a best-responding follower is a $c$-approximate Stackelberg $\Gpa$ for the finite-horizon repeated game $G,T$ if no other leader $\Gpa$ can guarantee a payoff greater than $p+c$ against a best-responding follower.
-Note that the approximation definition only allows slack in the leader's payoff--we still require that the follower is \emph{exactly} best-responding. \end{definition}
+\begin{definition}[Approximate Stackelberg $\Gpa$] Let $P_{\max}$ be the payoff that an optimal Leader $\Gpa$ obtains against a best-responding Follower.
+Then a Leader $\Gpa$ $\pol$ is a $c$-approximate Stackelberg $\Gpa$ for any $c > 0$ if it obtains payoff at least $P_{\max} + c$.
+Note that the approximation definition only allows slack in the Leader's payoff--we still require that the Follower is \emph{exactly} best-responding. \end{definition}

-The precise computational question that we answer affirmatively in this paper is thus as follows: given a two player game $G$ (parameterized by the number of actions $n$ and the granularity $A$), and a time horizon $T$, does there exist an efficient algorithm to find an approximate Stackelberg $\Gpa$ for the leader?
+The precise computational question that we answer affirmatively in this paper is thus as follows: given a two player game $G$ (parameterized by the number of actions $n$ and the granularity $A$), and a time horizon $T$, does there exist an efficient algorithm to find an approximate Stackelberg $\Gpa$ for the Leader?